×

 If you are thinking about moving to Rio de Janeiro, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

-"Housing costs are expensive, I don't know much about it though, but cheaper than London," said one expat in Rio de Janeiro.
+"Housing costs are expensive, I don't know much about it though, but cheaper than London," wrote a member in Rio de Janeiro.

 How do I meet people in Rio de Janeiro?